 He gained an undergraduate degree in Artificial Intelligence and Cybernetics from the University of Reading in 2008, followed by an MPhil at the University of Cambridge in Computational Biology in 2009.
 He went on to do a PhD in Molecular Biology at the Wellcome Trust Sanger Institute working with Prof Seth Grant.
 During this time he worked on the Genes to Cognition programme, analysing the transcriptomic changes seen in a mice carrying a wide range of synaptic mutations.
 Later, while working between the University of Edinburgh and UCL, he studied how postnatal gene expression changes influence the onset of psychiatric disorders.

-et al., 2019, Conditional GWAS analysis identifies putative disorder-specific SNPs for psychiatric disorders
+et al., 2020, Conditional GWAS analysis to identify disorder-specific SNPs for psychiatric disorders, Molecular Psychiatry, ISSN:1359-4184